Travel details

 Kemeralti Market

-A traditional market spreading across the old town of İzmir, known as a commercial district that has continued since the 17th century.
-Narrow alleys are lined with shops selling clothing, jewelry, spices, souvenirs, and more, where you can enjoy a lively atmosphere.
-It is a place where you can get a glimpse of the daily life of local people, and for tourists it is a spot to experience regional culture through shopping and strolling.
+A traditional market spreading through Izmir's old town, known as a commercial district dating back to the 17th century.
+Narrow alleys are lined with shops selling clothing, jewelry, spices, and souvenirs, offering a lively atmosphere.
+It is a place to experience local daily life and, for tourists, a spot to feel the regional culture through shopping and strolling.

 [Japanese Guide]